Slugterra: Return of the Elementals

 Slugterra: Return of the Elementals is a 2014 Canadian animated film produced by the Canadian company Nerd Corps Entertainment.
-It is the second film of Slugterra.
+It is the second film of the 2012 animated series Slugterra.
 It premiered on August 2, 2014, in US and August 21, 2014.

 Plot

 Following the events of the previous film, Junjie has settled in as a member of the Shane Gang and introduces to them concept of Slug-Fu.
-Where in by forging a deep connection to his Slugs Junjie can control them from a distance, as he demonstrates with his Infurnus Juju.
-Things soon take a turn for the bizarre when all of the group's air and toxic slugs suddenly turn into incurable Ghouls.
+Where in by forging a deep connection to his Slugs Junjie can control them from a distance, as he demonstrates with his Infurnus Joo-Joo.
+Things soon take a turn for the bizarre when all of the group's Air and Toxic Slugs suddenly turn into incurable Ghouls.

-Further investigation reveals that every air and Toxic slug in Slugterra has been turned as well.
-While on their way to help deal with the chaos the group are ambushed by the Shadow clan and brought to their base of operations.
-There Eli is slugged by an Enigmo slug containing a holographic message from Will Shane.
+Further investigation reveals that every Air and Toxic slug in Slugterra has been turned as well.
+While on their way to help deal with the chaos the group are ambushed by the Shadow Clan and brought to their base of operations.
+There Eli is slugged by an Enigmo Slug containing a holographic message from Will Shane.

-The Hologram explains that in the event that Will is no longer with him, and if Slugterra was ever truly in danger, then the Shadow Clan have instructions to find Eli and hit him with that slug, which details the legend of the elementals.
-According to legend all slugs evolved from five slugs that regulate and control the life blood of Slugterra, each representing one of the five elements, earth, fire, water, wind and energy.
+The Hologram explains that in the event that Will is no longer with him, and if Slugterra was ever truly in danger, then the Shadow Clan have instructions to find Eli and hit him with that slug, which details the legend of the Elementals.
+According to legend all slugs evolved from five slugs that regulate and control the life blood of Slugterra, each representing one of the five Elements: Earth, Fire, Water, Wind and Energy.

-If in the event that one of them were to be affected by something, say for example becoming a ghoul, then all of their descendants will also be affected, even those who have since evolved into unique sub elements like the Toxic slugs.
+If in the event that one of them were to be affected by something, say for example becoming a Ghoul, then all of their descendants will also be affected, even those who have since evolved into unique sub elements like the Toxic Slugs.
 If in the event that such a thing were happen then Eli must find all five slugs, de-ghouled, and shoot them all at once which will effectively cure every slug in Slugterra.

-With the wind slug having obviously already been ghouled, the group decides to go after the water slug next.
-There the group discover that in addition to the fact that the high number of ghouled slugs have effected the environment, such as regular water being turned into dark water.
-But that they have been beaten to the water slug by a newly formed alliance of the Dark Bane, the Goon with a new dark slinger and a heavily mutated Doctor Blakk, who was mutated when he fell into the Deep Caverns from Eli's previous fight with him.
+With the Wind Slug having obviously already been Ghouled, the group decides to go after the Water Slug next.
+There the group discover that in addition to the fact that the high number of Ghouled slugs have effected the environment, such as regular water being turned into Dark Water.
+But that they have been beaten to the water slug by a newly formed alliance of the Darkbane, the Goon with a new dark slinger and a heavily mutated Dr. Blakk, who was mutated when he fell into the Deep Caverns from Eli's previous fight with him.